almibe/ligature-rs/README.md

 ### Nodes

-Nodes in Ligature can be of two main types, either an entity or a literal.
+Nodes in Ligature can be of two main types, either an Entity or a Literal.

 #### Entities